Got questions? Get in touch.

 Most doctors in Thailand do not have one specific place of work.
 Thai surgeons and physicians have different working schedules at different hospitals that can be spread over the whole of Bangkok.
 Because of this, doctors are likely to go from one hospital to another to do their rounds.
 Additionally, these doctors may also have private clinics.
 In light of this, they tend to work very long hours.
 It is not difficult to imagine the problems that this could cause.
 For example, if you just had surgery and a problem arises, there is the possibility that your surgeon might be performing another surgery in a different hospital, or he may be at his private clinic.
 This may result in your doctor trying to solve the situation over the phone.

 Emergency transport facilities in Thailand are not yet fully developed.
 Large hospitals in Thailand have mobile intensive care units where you can be have immediate treatment in emergency situations.
 However, you will rarely see an ambulance racing the streets of Bangkok.
-Although traffic accidents are attended to, volunteer organizations are normally the ones to provide rescue units.
+Although traffic accidents are attended to, volunteer organisations are normally the ones to provide rescue units.
 Passers by will also assist in emergencies.
 For traffic accidents, you can always seek help from the Police Hospital at the Ratchaprasong Intersection (if you are in the area).

 In terms of emergency transport, the main obstacle in medical emergencies is the traffic in Bangkok.